jonathanwhitedev/python-jack/README.md

 View my live project here!
 [PythonJack](https://python-jack.herokuapp.com/)

 Python Jack is a interactive app based website providing a terminal to play the popular casino game BlackJack.
-This condensed easy to read, easy to play game can provide lots of fun to practice the game without using real money.
+This condensed, easy to read, easy to play game can provide lots of fun to practice the game without using real money.

 Players of the game are given a $1000 playing amount and can bet against and compete with the computer.